dementia friendly events in nantwich

 Tips On Designing Care Home For Dementia Residents

 It shouldn’t be difficult to translate your ideas into reality.
-These tips will guide you in getting things right as you design a home for dementia residents.
+These tips will guide you in getting things right as you design a home for dementia residents, and you can also look at existing communities such as this memory care Connecticut home if you need some ideas on what works and what doesn’t.

 Use Cushioned Furniture